rng-guy/NFSMWBartender/README.txt

 v1.0.06: Clarified string assignment in "Labels.ini"
-v1.0.07: Clarified ignored VltEd parameters when "Advanced" feature set is enabled v1.0.08: Corrected a few typos in README v1.0.09: Clarified cooldowns in Supports.ini and helicopter spawns in "Helicopter.ini" v1.0.10: Revised multiple .ini comments and enforced consistency v1.0.11: Further clarified cooldowns in "Supports.ini" v1.0.12: Improved formatting of .ini files and expanded "LIMITATIONS" section of README
+v1.0.07: Clarified ignored VltEd parameters when "Advanced" feature set is enabled v1.0.08: Corrected a few typos in README v1.0.09: Clarified cooldowns in "Supports.ini" and helicopter spawns in "Helicopter.ini" v1.0.10: Revised multiple .ini comments and enforced consistency v1.0.11: Further clarified cooldowns in "Supports.ini" v1.0.12: Improved formatting of .ini files and expanded "LIMITATIONS" section of README